svgeesus/EuroMPE/Duophonic/Panel.md

 Width for the two channels part is 6HP (30mm) because Adafruit TLC59711 breakout is 28.38mm.

+If using paired jacks (gate and trig, two pitch) then 8HP (40mm).

 ## Front jack spacing for duophonic output

-8 jacks (4 perf, two pitch, trigger, gate) which use 6.2mm holes, plus 5mm LED, 7.6mm square so allow 9mm?
+8 Thoniconn PJ398SM jacks (4 perf, two pitch, trigger, gate) which use 6.2mm holes, plus 5mm LED, 7.6mm square so allow 9mm?